 Both modalities can help us find this, whether you are interested in a regular yoga practice or a regular massage treatment.
 I feel both give us that time to de stress, release tension and anxiety and increase our OJAS (sanskrit word for vitality).

 I have been a qualified massage therapist for the last 20 years and have also been practicing yoga in some form for this time first discovering the tradition in India.
-After falling in love with the practice I became a qualified yoga teacher 10 years ago at a Sivananda ashram in India and have since continued my learning more recently with Keren Cooksey in Cornwall.
+After falling in love with the practice I became a qualified yoga teacher 14 years ago at a Sivananda ashram in India and have since continued my learning more recently in 2018 with Keren Cooksey in Cornwall.

 Discovering these treasures from my travels around Asia and mostly India have been life changing and set me on this path of holistic health.
 For which I am most grateful.